 Meeting the Needs of Chronic Pain Patients

-Meeting the needs of patients struggling with chronic pain while at the same time preventing the illegal or harmful use of opioids are two important challenges physicians face.
-This website on pain management for patients with chronic pain offers basic information about managing chronic pain-including opioid prescribing-with references to more detailed, authoritative materials.
-Please make use of the materials mentioned throughout this site.
+Meeting the needs of patients struggling with chronic pain while at the same time preventing the illegal or harmful use of opioids are two important challenges prescribers face.
+This website provides basic information for clinicians to consider when creating patient-centric chronic pain management treatment plans.

 What Is Chronic Pain?